openpilot-community/documentation/vehicles/toyota/prius.md

 ---
 id: prius
 title: Prius
+description: Information about running Comma.ai Openpilot on Toyota Prius vehicles.
 ---
 # Toyota Prius

+Openpilot is compatible with *some* **Prius** model(s) so feel free to browse the support pages for these models below for additional specifics.
 The goal is to support as many vehicles as possible.
-Openpilot is compatible with *some* **Prius** model(s) so feel free to browse the support pages for these models below for additional specifics.

 To chat about Prius's with the community, checkout  the [Comma Slack](https://slack.comma.ai).